melsman/melsman.github.io/cv.md

 #### Teaching

 I have taught the following courses:

 * Programming and Problem Solving in F# (BSc intro course).
 University of Copenhagen, DIKU.
 One third of course.
+Fall 2020.

+* Programming and Problem Solving in F# (BSc intro course).
+University of Copenhagen, DIKU.
+One third of course.
 Fall 2019.